Machine Creation Services Capacity Sizing on Hyper-V

 Citrix provides some good information on sizing for Personal vDisks and these will have a pre-defined size.
 Additionally, Personal vDisks can be stored in a data store separate to the virtual machines (e.g on highly available shared storage).
 If that is the case, we can remove those from our sizing.

 This VM is deleted after use, so we don’t need to include it in our capacity calculations.
-Once the Machine Catalog is created we have the base image, which is an exact copy of our initial master image.
+Once the Machine Catalog is created we have the base image, which is an exact copy of our initial gold image.

 However, this state is transient.
-Eventually, the number of copies of the master image maintained on the data store should be 2 – the current and previous versions of the image to enable rollback of the catalogue.
+Eventually, the number of copies of the gold image maintained on the data store should be 2 - the current and previous versions of the image to enable rollback of the catalogue.

 We should still be accounting for the 3 image copies in our sizing to ensure updates to catalogues are possible after the initial deployment.